masher92/masher92.github.io/presentations.md

 ---

 **2023**
-  * <p style="color:red;">The sensitivity of urban pluvial flooding to the temporal distribution of rainfall.
-Presentation to the International Workshop on Precipitation in Urban Areas, 29 November - 2 December, Pontresina, Switzerland.
-[Slides (pdf)](https://masher92.github.io/pdfs/Prez_MollyAsher.pdf)</p>
+  * <p style="color:darkblue;">The sensitivity of urban pluvial flooding to the temporal distribution of rainfall.
+Presentation to the International Workshop on Precipitation in Urban Areas, 29 November - 2 December, Pontresina, Switzerland.</p>  [Slides (pdf)](https://masher92.github.io/pdfs/Prez_MollyAsher.pdf)

   * Predicting pedestrian counts using machine learning.
 Lightning talk at the Sustainable and equitable cities and regions for a net zero world conference, University of St Andrews and the Alan Turing Institute.
 17-18 October, St Andrews, UK.
 [Slides (pdf)](https://masher92.github.io/pdfs/Molly.pdf)